 Ultimately, you’re best-placed to decide when and how often to review the ‘big picture’ of your business.
 Try starting with a relatively small scope for your review to get a feel for the time it takes.

 Although governance is important, finding the time to review your business can be a challenge.
 You’re likely to have many competing demands on your time.
 Try delegating other tasks if you can.
 Set time aside well in advance, so you can plan your everyday work around the review.
 Creating an appointment in your calendar app can help.
 Something you could do straight away, if you’re just getting started.
 Allow time before the review for preparing figures or collecting other information.
 Avoid known busy times, like year-end.

 Some people like to set aside more time than they think they’ll need.
 That gives you a little flexibility to fit in any urgent tasks without cancelling the review.

 Get someone to help you review your business.
-It could be another business owner you know, or a professional advisor.
+It could be another experienced business owner you know, or a professional advisor.
 Trying to do it alone leaves you at risk of blind spots, focusing too much on specific areas, or letting your personal views cloud an objective review.
 A second opinion improves your insight and your confidence in the review.